-Beginning in 2013 under the direction of First Deputy Mayor and Chief Administrative Officer Andy Kopplin, the OPSE will manage police secondary employment with integrity, fairness, transparency, and efficiency on behalf of the NOPD and the City of New Orleans.
-The new system will centralize oversight and shift responsibility for all aspects of police secondary employment from the individual officer to the OPSE.
-This means all initial contracting of work, joint planning to meet customer needs, scheduling of officers and supervisors, payment and accounting for work, on-ground supervision, and customer feedback will be executed and managed by the OPSE.
-Freeing officers of this administrative burden will allow the police department to focus on preventing, fighting, and investigating crime in our city while maintaining an important supplementary service for businesses and civic organizations and preserving additional earning potential for our officers.
+Beginning in 2013 under the direction of First Deputy Mayor and Chief Administrative Officer Andy Kopplin, the OPSE began managing police secondary employment with integrity, fairness, transparency, and efficiency on behalf of the NOPD and the City of New Orleans.
+The new system centralizes oversight and shifts responsibility for all aspects of police secondary employment from the individual officer to the OPSE.
+This means all initial contracting of work, joint planning to meet customer needs, scheduling of officers and supervisors, payment and accounting for work, and customer feedback is executed and managed by the OPSE.
+Freeing officers of this administrative burden allows the police department to focus on preventing, fighting, and investigating crime in our city while maintaining an important supplementary service for businesses and civic organizations and preserving additional earning potential for our officers.

 The OPSE is working with public advocacy groups, police organizations, customers, the NOPD and numerous other police departments, the inspector general, and city officials to learn and use best practice from across the nation to create a police secondary employment system that is user-friendly, fair, transparent, and effective.